 This service is provided by Return Path.
 The basic tool is free you can simply register with your email account and then log into this tool.
 Here you can check the sender reputation of any domain.

 A Sender Score is a measure of your reputation, similar to a credit score.
-Sender scores are calculated from 0 to 100.
-Sender score numbers are calculated on a rolling 30-day average and illustrate where your IP address ranks against other IP addresses.
+It is calculated from 0 to 100.
+Numbers are calculated on a rolling 30-day average and illustrate where your IP address ranks against other IP addresses.

 A higher sender or email reputation score means better deliverability and higher chances of reaching the inbox.

 TaloIntelligence is a tool provided by Cisco.
 It is also a free tool, easily accessible, where you don’t even need to create a login account.

 This tool returns the email reputation in terms of – Good, Neutral, or Poor scores.
 Good means there is little or no threat activity.
 Neutral means your IP address or domain is within acceptable parameters, but may still be filtered or blocked.
 Poor means there is a problematic level of threat activity and you are likely to be filtered or blocked.

 TrustedSource is provided by McAfee.
 It is quite similar to TaloIntelligence.
 It is easy, and freely accessible to check your domain / IP sender reputation.